kcauley/PUI2018_KC116/HW9_KC116/README.md

 # Assignment 2

-For Assignment 2, I worked in collaboration with Alia Kasem, Mark Bauer,
+For Assignment 2, I worked in collaboration with Alia Kasem*, Mark Bauer, Lavander Zhang, and Manique Vargas.

 # Assignment 3

-For Assignment 3, I worked in collaboration with Alia Kasem, Mark Bauer,
+For Assignment 3, I worked in collaboration with Alia Kasem*, Mark Bauer, Lavander Zhang, and Manique Vargas

+*for 2 & 3
+Alia also worked with Angel Lue and Tanya Nabila.
+I compared notes with her after, as my schedule did not permit me to be present at the same time as when they met.